StuartsProjects/StuartsProjects.github.io/_posts/2019-04-26-semtech-sx1280-2-4Ghz-LoRa®-ranging-tranceivers-2.md

 ---
 layout: post
-title: "Semtech SX1280 2.4Ghz LoRa Ranging Tranceivers"
+title: "Semtech SX1280 2.4Ghz LoRa® Ranging Tranceivers"
 date: "2019-04-26"
 ---

-The Semtech SX1280 LoRa devices bring long range LoRa technology to the 2.4ghz bands.
-The devices allow for much higher data throughput than the lower frequency LoRa devices, data transfer speeds are up to 203kbps.
+The Semtech SX1280 LoRa® devices bring long range LoRa® technology to the 2.4ghz bands.
+The devices allow for much higher data throughput than the lower frequency LoRa® devices, data transfer speeds are up to 203kbps.

 The SX1280 also has a ranging mode that can measure distance by recording the time of flight of a special packet exchange between two SX1280s.

-I have designed some plug in boards for the Ebyte and G-NiceRF SX1280 LoRa devices.
+I have designed some plug in boards for the Ebyte and G-NiceRF SX1280 LoRa® devices.
 The larger green PCBs are an ATMega328P based Mini Logger I also designed.
 It can be fitted with a single breadboard friendly plug in board, see the picture below;

 ![](/images/Arduinos2-1024x993.jpg)